ThamosIO/gulp-template-mandrill/README.md

 # gulp-template-mandrill

-`gulp-template-mandrill` allows to upload new templates to your Mandrill account via the Mandrill API.
+`gulp-template-mandrill` allows to upload new templates or update existing ones to your Mandrill account via the Mandrill API.

 ## Usage